 The last few years during and after the COVID-19 pandemic had a serious effect on our collective physical and mental health.
 Exercise routines and other healthy habits became harder to keep up with during the time of business closures, social distancing and lack of motivation.
 The disruption of many "pre-COVID" ways of life put many people in a state of languishing, whether they know it or not.

-To combat this, our Workforce Health team, made up of health coaches, dietitians and exercise physiologists, compiled tips to help you stay physically active, mentally sharp and emotionally connected during hard times, such as the pandemic or any other things life throws your way.
+To combat this, our Workforce Health team, made up of health coaches, dietitians and exercise physiologists, compiled tips to help you stay physically active, mentally sharp and emotionally connected during any phase of your life, whether to start over or refresh an existing routine.

 Get Up and Move